lipemon1/marblesperformance/README.md

 # Result Spoiler

-We went from 10ms to 40ms o/
+We went from 10ms to 40ms when running with 20,000 marbles on scene

 # First steps inside the project